History of Afghanistan (1978–1992): The Soviet–Afghan War, December 1979

 Soviet miscalculation of what was required to crush Afghan resistance further aggravated the government's situation.
 The Afghan army was expected to carry the burden of suppressing opposition, which was to be done quickly with Soviet support.
 As the war of pacification dragged on for years, the Karmal government was further weakened by the poor performance of its army.

 Whatever the Soviet goals may have been, the international response was sharp and swift.
-U.S. President Jimmy Carter, reassessing the strategic situation in his State of the Union address on January 1980, identified Pakistan as a "front-line state" in the global struggle against communism.
+U.S. President Jimmy Carter, reassessing the strategic situation in his State of the Union address in January 1980, identified Pakistan as a "front-line state" in the global struggle against communism.
 He reversed his stand of a year earlier that aid to Pakistan be terminated as a result of its nuclear program and offered Pakistan a military and economic assistance package if it would act as a conduit for United States and other assistance to the mujahedin.
 Pakistani President Muhammad Zia-ul-Haq refused Carter's package but later a larger aid offer from the Reagan administration was accepted.
 Questions about Pakistan's nuclear program were, for the time being, set aside.

 Assistance also came from China, Egypt, and Saudi Arabia.
 Also forthcoming was international aid to help Pakistan deal with more than 3 million fleeing Afghan refugees.
 The foreign ministers of the Organisation of the Islamic Conference deplored the 'invasion' and demanded Soviet withdrawal at a meeting in Islamabad in January 1980.
 United Nations Security Council did not pass a resolution on the war, but the United Nations General Assembly regularly passed resolutions opposing the Soviet occupation.

 In mid-January 1980 the Soviets relocated their command post from Termez, on Soviet territory to the north of Afghanistan, to Kabul.
 For ten years the Soviets and the DRA government battled the mujahedin for control of the country.
 The Soviets used helicopters (including Mil Mi-24 Hind gunships) as their primary air attack force, supported with fighter-bombers and bombers, ground troops and special forces.
 In some areas they conducted a scorched-earth campaign destroying villages, houses, crops, livestock etc.